Volkswagen: 1961–1973: Beetle to Golf

 Volkswagen was in serious trouble by 1973.
 The Type 3 and Type 4 models had sold in much smaller numbers than the Beetle and the NSU-based K70 also failed to sell.
 Beetle sales had started to decline rapidly in European and North American markets.
 The company knew that Beetle production had to end, but faced a conundrum of how to replace it.
-VW's ownership of Audi/Auto Union proved beneficial.
+VW's ownership of Audi and Auto Union proved beneficial.
 Its expertise in front-wheel drive, and water-cooled engines would help Volkswagen produce a credible Beetle successor.
 Audi influences paved the way for this new generation of Volkswagens: the Passat, Scirocco, Golf, and Polo.

-First in the series was the Volkswagen Passat (Dasher in the US), introduced in 1973, a fastback version of the Audi 80, using many identical body and mechanical parts.
+First in the series was the Volkswagen Passat (known as the Dasher in the US), introduced in 1973, a fastback version of the Audi 80, using many identical body and mechanical parts.
 Estate/wagon versions were available in many markets.
 In Europe, the estate/wagon version dominated market share for many years.

-In spring 1974, the Scirocco followed.
-The coupe was designed by Giorgetto Giugiaro.
+The Scirocco followed in 1974, designed by Giorgetto Giugiaro.
 Based on the platform of the not yet released Golf, it was built at Karmann due to capacity constraints at Volkswagen.

-The pivotal model emerged as the Volkswagen Golf in 1974, marketed in the United States and Canada as the Rabbit for the 1st generation (1975–1985) and 5th generation (2006–2009).
-Its angular styling was designed by the Italian Giorgetto Giugiaro.
+The pivotal model emerged as the Volkswagen Golf in 1974, marketed in the United States and Canada as the Rabbit for the first generation (1975–1985) and fifth generation (2006–2009).
+Its angular styling was again designed by Giorgetto Giugiaro.
 Its design followed trends for small family cars set by the 1959 Mini – the Golf had a transversely mounted, water-cooled engine in the front, driving the front wheels, and had a hatchback, a format that has dominated the market segment ever since.
 Beetle production at Wolfsburg ended upon the Golf's introduction.
 It continued in smaller numbers at other German factories (Hanover and Emden) until 1978, but mainstream production shifted to Brazil and Mexico.

 In 1975, the Volkswagen Polo followed.
 It was a re-badged Audi 50, which was soon discontinued in 1978.
 The Polo became the base of the Volkswagen Derby, which was introduced in 1977.
-The Derby was for all intents and purposes a three-box design of the Polo.
+The Derby was, for all intents and purposes, a three-box design of the Polo.
 After a second model generation, the Derby was discontinued in 1985, although the body style lived on in the form of the Polo classic/Polo saloon until 1991.

-Passat, Scirocco, Golf, and Polo shared many character-defining features, as well as parts and engines.
+The Passat, Scirocco, Golf, and Polo shared many character-defining features, as well as parts and engines.
 They built the basis for Volkswagen's turn-around.